Leamsi9/llm-behaviour-lab/README.md

-# LLM Behaviour Lab
+# LLM Energy Lab

 _Version 0.1.0_

-LLM Behaviour Lab is an experimental environment for systematically probing how **human-controlled, deterministic parameters** interact with the **intrinsic, probabilistic behaviour** of Large Language Models via middleware.

-It focuses on two related labs, both exposed through a FastAPI backend:

-- **Energy Lab (primary)**: The Energy Lab is designed to surface the difference (computational non-equivalence) between the energy impacts of the model in isolation, and the energy impacts of the model as a conversational system powered by (generally invisible), and fully deterministic middleware.
+The **LLM Energy Lab (primary)**: The Energy Lab is designed to surface the difference (computational non-equivalence) between the energy impacts of the model in isolation, and the energy impacts of the model as a conversational system powered by (generally invisible), and fully deterministic middleware.
 It measures energy consumption per 1000 energy-weighted tokens (e-tokens), and can run live hardware tests via RAPL (on Linux), and rigorous benchmark estimates to compare energy profiles across models, prompts, and prompt-injection strategies.

-- **Model Comparison Lab (WIP)**: Complementary side-by-side model comparison UI for studying output quality, variability, and behaviour across models and temperatures.
+- **LLM Behaviour Lab (WIP)**: Complementary side-by-side model comparison UI for studying output quality, variability, and behaviour across models and temperatures.
 Helpful to understand deterministic factors that affect model behaviour, and assess fit for purpose and fine tuning potential of environmentally optimal small models.

 ## At a Glance